What Are the Symptoms of Mold Sickness?

 Step 1: Eliminate the Mold

 Seal the room while you clean it.
-It might seem common sense to ventilate it, but you will just spread the spores throughout the house.
-Only do that when you have thoroughly cleaned and decontaminated the home.
+It might seem common sense to ventilate it, but you will spread the spores throughout the house.

 Step 4: Circulate Air

-Only do this after you have cleaned the spores.
-Increase ventilation in rooms where infestation has been present and create air circulation throughout the house.
+Once you have cleaned the spores, increase ventilation in rooms where infestation has been present and create air circulation throughout the house.
 Open windows or use a fan and reduce indoor humidity with a dehumidifier.

 Step 5: Call the Remediation Experts